akepseu/flexapy-motion-tracking/README.md

 _____Flexapy Wristband Motion Tracking_____

 This project powers the motion-tracking and mapping capabilities of the Flexapy wristbands.
 It collects real-time motion data from an MPU-6050 sensor, visualizes it, and maps it for further processing.
-The goal of this project was to build a minimum viable product (MVP) to demonstrate the feasibility of Flexapy’s vision — a full-body tracking suit for adaptive, AI-driven physical therapy solutions.
+The goal of this project was to build a minimum viable product (MVP) to demonstrate the feasibility of Flexapy’s vision: A full-body tracking suit for adaptive, AI-driven physical therapy solutions.
 This served as a proof of concept for potential sponsors and collaborators.

 _____Requirements_____